 All News Entries

 Tuesday, December 07, 2010

-Like preceding months, October rail volumes were up and down when compared to the last two years, according to data released by the Association of American Railroads (AAR).
-The AAR reported that monthly rail carloads for October—at 1,196, 432—were up 8.7 percent from October 2009 and down 7.9 percent from October 2008.
-And the weekly October average of 299,108 carloads was the highest since October 2008, topping September’s 297, 502 weekly carload average.
+November rail volumes were up compared to the same period in 2009, according to data released by the Association of American Railroads (AAR).
+The AAR reported that monthly rail carloads for November—at 1,137,626—were up 4.5 percent year-over-year.

 Diesel prices were up for the first time in three week, rising 3.5 cents to $3.197 per gallon for the week of December 6, according to data from the Department of Energy’s Energy Information Administration (EIA).

 Monday, December 06, 2010

 FedEx recently announced it will up its rates for its FedEx Ground and FedEx Home Delivery units by an average of 4.9 percent, which will take effect on January 3, 2011.

 Data published by ACT Research, a provider of data and analysis for trucks and other commercial vehicles, and freight transportation forecasting firm and consultancy FTR Associates indicated that preliminary data for Class 8 trucks is showing signs of very positive growth.